 Technology transfer refers to the process of commercializing the products of research for economic and social benefit.

 SIU Carbondale's Intellectual Property Policy governs the disclosure and disposition of intellectual property generated with University support.
-The Technology Transfer Program works with University faculty and staff to protect their intellectual property and to transfer new technologies to the marketplace.
+The Technology Transfer Office works with University faculty and staff to protect their intellectual property and to transfer new technologies to the marketplace.

 The university does not claim ownership of copyrightable works by faculty or staff, except in the following cases: